 In response to a recommendation by a member of the Commission in August 2017, development began on a series of initiatives to enhance consumer protection with a specific focus on player access to Texas Lottery contact information for reporting potential retailer violations and educating retailers about common violations to avoid.
-Plans include updated text on scratch and draw game tickets, the addition of contact information for reporting possible retailer violations to the ESMM newsfeed scroll and retailer license, a retailer brochure highlighting frequent violations and clerk-facing signage and retailer newsletter reminders that explain common violations.
+Implemented initiatives include updated text on scratch and draw game tickets, the addition of contact information for reporting possible retailer violations to the ESMM newsfeed scroll and retailer license, a retailer brochure highlighting frequent violations, and clerk-facing signage and retailer newsletter reminders that explain common violations.

 Encouraging responsible participation in lottery games is a top agency priority.
 The agency helps bring awareness to this issue through its ongoing PLAY RESPONSIBLY public information initiative focused on reminding consumers that the Texas Lottery Commission encourages conscientious participation in its games.
-The initiative was launched in August
+The initiative was launched in August 2003, has expanded and continues today with the PLAY

-2003, has expanded and continues today with the PLAY RESPONSIBLY message positioned in public communications, including how-to-play brochures, retailer and player publications, point-of-sale materials, scratch and draw game tickets, advertising and media releases.
-The initiative features the agency's PLAY RESPONSIBLY website pages where consumers can find helpful information and links to outside problem gambling resources.
-The agency website also provides retailers with a training video to assist in identifying signs of problem gambling and options for assisting customers.
+RESPONSIBLY message positioned in public communications, including how-to-play brochures in English and Spanish, retailer and player publications, point-of-sale materials, scratch and draw game tickets, advertising and media releases.
+The initiative features the agency's PLAY RESPONSIBLY website pages where consumers can find helpful information and links to outside problem gambling resources, the agency's Responsible Gaming Plan and the Texas Lottery Advertising Sensitivity Guidelines.
+The agency website and app also provide retailers with a training video to assist in identifying signs of problem gambling and options for assisting customers.

 As a member of NCPG, WLA and NASPL the Texas Lottery actively supports the Responsible Gaming initiatives of these organizations.
 Since 2004, the Texas Lottery has participated in the annual Problem Gambling Awareness Month campaign, a grassroots public awareness and outreach effort of the NCPG.
 The goal of this campaign is to educate the general public and health care professionals about problem gambling and raise awareness about the help that is available both locally and nationally.
-During the campaign, the agency implements extensive education and awareness communications to retailers, agency and vendor employees, and players via social media, website, retailer terminal and agency publications.
+During the campaign, the agency implements extensive education and awareness communications to retailers, agency and vendor employees, and players via social media, website, app, retailer terminal and agency publications.